SSollestre/CommUserGuide/docs/SAM_SQL_TASKS.md

 ![RunSQL](./images/General/Run.png)
 >
     !!!
 Note
-        We are assuming you have a query in the editor already.
+        This is with the assumption that you have a query in the editor already.
 >
     !!!
 Success
         Your query has successfully been executed.
 You can see the outcome of the query as a system description under *Output*{.title} .